Hidden in Plain Sight – How Fraud You See Is Often Just Part of the Story

 According to a recent Point Predictive survey employment misrepresentation is the second highest fraud trend that lenders are concerned with, coming in just behind income misrepresentation.
 Often times these fraud schemes can overlap because if the employer is fake, then the income is obviously misrepresented.
 But by being able to effectively catch bad employers, lenders can cut the fraud off at the root and weed out applications with a high likelihood of default.

 In 2020 alone, Point Predictive saw an increase in employer related fraud of over 300% since the beginning of the pandemic.
 As borrowers are furloughed, or laid off, they may still need financing.
 Their only option is to lie about their employment, and many will pay for verification of employer services that can be found at local credit repair companies, and even certain social media platforms such as Instagram and Telegram.

-Employment misrepresentation wasn’t just a pandemic related scheme however, as we continue to see fake employers used across the consortium.
+Employment misrepresentation wasn’t just a pandemic related scheme however, as we continue to see fake employers used across the data repository.
 In fact, Point Predictive has added between 80-100 bad employers to its Negative File every week throughout 2021.
 Loss Exposure has more than doubled since last year, reaching an all-time high in July at just over $300M in loan value.

 The easier the fraud scheme, the more likely fraudsters are willing to continue to use it.
 And with how cheap it is to buy a doctored paystub and hire a verification of employment service, the more we are going to see this trend continue to grow.